-Indices closed trading with mixed moves on Friday.
-The Dow and S&P 500 shed some points while the Nasdaq ended in the green zone.
-Brands traded mixed on a variety of economic news.
+Indices closed out mixed on Tuesday.
+The Dow and S&P 500 shed some points while the Nasdaq tacked on slight gains.
+Stocks managed a major turnaround from early low levels.

 We don’t time the market, but we do time Roth IRA conversions to minimize your tax liability.
 We explain in this week’s Financial Tip.

 Indices traded into the green on Friday.
 The Dow and S&P 500 closed at new record levels.
 Financials such as JPMorgan Chase and Goldman Sachs, and technology brands like Facebook and Yahoo, led the ascent following the release of monthly employment figures.